cube-js/cube/examples/web-analytics/README.md

-Modular and hackable open-source web analytics platform.
+Modular and hackable open source web analytics platform.

 ## How is it Different from Google Analytics or Matomo?